apalache-mc/apalache/docs/internal/rfc/009rfc-transition-explorer.md

   /** Reset the state of the explorer
    *
-   * Returns the explorer to the same state as if the currently loaded model where
+   * Returns the explorer to the same state as when the currently loaded model
-   * freshly loaded.
+   * was freshly loaded.
 Used to restart exploration from a clean slate.
    *
    * [TRANS-EX.1::LOAD.1]
    */